Creation of Lunar-Like Rims in Ilmenite using Synthetic Solar Wind: Results

 \subsection{Synthetic Solar Wind Rims in Ilmenite}

-SSW was generated in a high-vacuum chamber and directed onto the terrestrial ilmenite sample (Fig.~\ref{fig:lunar_character}b).
-The ilmenite was mounted on a translation stage, allowing a series of exposures (Table~\ref{tab:exposures}) on a single rock.
-Scanning electron microscopy (SEM) images of SSW-exposed ilmenite reveal surface alteration induced by the irradiation (Fig.~\ref{fig:blisters_rims}a-c), with the density of surface damage increasing with exposure time.
-The post-exposure surface texture is consistent with previous reports \cite{Gu_2022_blistering,Cymes_2024_helium}, which attribute the surface alterations or blistering to gas buildup.
+SEM images of SSW-exposed ilmenite reveal surface alteration induced by the irradiation (Figures~\ref{fig:blisters_rims}a--c), with the density of surface damage increasing with exposure time.
+The postexposure surface texture is consistent with previous reports \citep{Gu_2022_blistering,Cymes_2024_helium}, which attribute the surface alterations or blistering to gas buildup.

-HAADF images from FIB lift-out samples of SSW-exposed ilmenite (Methods) are shown in Fig.~\ref{fig:blisters_rims} for different exposure times: $\SI{2}{h}$ (\ref{fig:blisters_rims}d), $\SI{5}{h}$ (\ref{fig:blisters_rims}e), $\SI{7}{h}$ (\ref{fig:blisters_rims}f), and $\SI{12}{h}$ (\ref{fig:blisters_rims}g).
-These SSW-induced rims in terrestrial ilmenite (Fig.~\ref{fig:blisters_rims}) exhibit characteristics similar to those of space-weathered regolith (e.g., Fig.~\ref{fig:lunar_character}d), indicating that the laboratory SSW flux and exposure times provide a reasonable simulation of lunar SW conditions (see Supplementary Information for further discussion of flux regimes).
-Within the top $\SI{60}{nm}$ of the SSW rims (e.g., Fig.~\ref{fig:blisters_rims}d), there are bright regions that we identify as \npFe (based on results from next section), vesicles (dark circular regions), and elongated planar defects (dark elongated regions).
-We frequently observe clustering of \npFe around vesicular regions and/or planar defects (e.g., right side of Fig.~\ref{fig:blisters_rims}g).
+HAADF images from FIB lift-out samples of SSW-exposed ilmenite (see Section~\ref{subsubsec: STEM}) are shown in Figure~\ref{fig:blisters_rims} for different exposure times of $\SI{2}{hr}$, $\SI{5}{hr}$, $\SI{7}{hr}$, and $\SI{12}{hr}$.
+These SSW-induced rims in terrestrial ilmenite exhibit characteristics similar to those of space-weathered regolith (e.g., Figure~\ref{fig:lunar_character}d), indicating that the laboratory SSW flux and exposure times provide a reasonable simulation of lunar SW conditions.
+Within the top $\SI{60}{nm}$ of the SSW rims (e.g., Figure~\ref{fig:blisters_rims}d), there are bright regions that we identify as \npFe (based on results from Section~\ref{subsec:npFe_characterization}), vesicles (dark circular regions), and elongated planar defects (dark elongated regions).
+We frequently observe clustering of \npFe around vesicular regions and/or planar defects (e.g., right side of Figure~\ref{fig:blisters_rims}g).